UC Merced / SCICON Field Station

 ~ An architectural rendering shows the interior of the UC Merced/SCICON Field Station laboratory.
 The space will be used as a classroom for visiting students and to prepare samples for transportation to laboratories at various UC campuses.

-~ Jim Vidak welcomed UC Merced Chancellor Dorothy Leland to SCICON in May.
+~ Former Tulare County Superintendent of Schools Jim Vidak welcomed UC Merced Chancellor Dorothy Leland to SCICON in May 2018.
 The visit from the Chancellor cemented the partnership to create the field station, a future source of Central Valley environmental research.

-~ Construction begins in September on the lab for the UC Merced/SCICON Field Station, which will be located in the garage structure (foreground).
+~ Construction began in September 2018 on the lab for the UC Merced/SCICON Field Station, which will be located in the garage structure (foreground).
 An apartment available for visiting researchers sits above the future lab.